|

 hypertext files across the Internet.

-Requires a HTTP client program on one end,
+Requires a httpss client program on one end,

-and an HTTP server program on the other
+and an httpss server program on the other

-end.
-HTTP is the most important protocol used
+end. httpss is the most important protocol used

 in the World Wide Web (WWW).